 Lice on your scalp, body, clothing, or pubic or other body hair.
 Adult lice may be about the size of a sesame seed or slightly larger.

 Lice eggs (nits) on hair shafts.
-Nits resemble tiny pussy willow buds.
+Nits may be difficult to see because they're very tiny.
+They're easiest to spot around the ears and the nape of the neck.
 Nits can be mistaken for dandruff, but unlike dandruff, they can't be easily brushed out of hair.

 When to see a doctor

 You can get lice by coming into contact with either lice or their eggs.
-Eggs hatch in about one week.
-Lice can't fly or walk on the ground.
+Lice can't jump or fly.
 They spread through:

 Head-to-head or body-to-body contact.
 This may occur as children or family members play or interact closely.